For IT Security Experts

 Publishers are often able to provide the first alert to institutions about breaches of their security when these have resulted in content theft from publisher's platforms, and then provide institutions with analytics to help trace and close these breaches.
 SNSI was formed to create partnerships that can address these challenges.

-If you would like to get involved with the ongoing technical work of the group, please contact us via the ‘Learn more’ button below.
+If you would like to get involved with the ongoing work of the group, please contact us via the ‘Reach Out’ button below.